KotaroTanabe/MyMahjong/docs/core-tasks.md

 - Detect the end of a hanchan.

 ## Exhaustive draw conditions
-- Detect rare draw scenarios such as four kans, four riichi, and nine terminals.
+- Detect rare draw scenarios such as four kans, four riichi, four winds, and nine terminals.
 - Emit a `ryukyoku` event with the specific reason.

 ## MJAI protocol adapter